JesperPed91/PLCSSMini/README.md

-# PLCSSMini
+# PLCSS Mini Project group MTA-17334

-Mini project for PLCSS AAU
+To open the server and client: